 We asked Karen Jones to share her experience of being a WA Women’s Foundation member, and how the Foundation’s knowledge about Washington state nonprofits helped her church build a partnership with 2010 Health grantee, Refugee Women’s Alliance.
 Karen has been a member of WA Women’s Foundation since 2007, and has served on the Pooled Fund Grant Committee for Human Services, Arts & Culture, and Environment.

-1. How long you’ve been a member of WA Women’s Foundation, and what drew you to joining and staying involved?
+1. How long have you been a member of WA Women’s Foundation, and what drew you to joining and staying involved?

 I’ve been a WA Women’s Foundation member for many years, but my level of participation has changed over the years.
 Initially, I learned about the Foundation from Colleen Willoughby and Sibby DeForest, as they knew me and correctly sensed that I’d be interested in the Foundation’s mission, and eager to learn more.